Arsonous52/Lovetext/README.md

 text:draw(x, y, chars)
 text:draw(20, 400, 5) -- renders the first 5 visible characters at {x20, y400}
 ```
-> This can produce mid-word line breaks (wrapping currently works on a per-letter basis).

 > Tags are still parsed, even if the content they apply to is partially drawn.